Aarhus University logo / Aarhus Universitets logo

 On 1 October 2021, Department of Bioscience changed to Department of Ecoscience.
 The Department has an ecosystem-oriented approach to research, and "ecology" means the study of the relationship between living creatures and their environment - the study of ecosystems - giving a clear signal that the Department focuses on the branch of natural sciences that deals with ecosystems and ecology.

-Institutterne Bioscience og Biologi på Aarhus Universitet inviterer i samarbejde med Innovationsfonden til en spændende dag med netværk, oplæg og…
+Institutterne Ecoscience og Biologi på Aarhus Universitet inviterer i samarbejde med Innovationsfonden til en spændende dag med netværk, oplæg og…

 International Interdisciplinary Conference on